The prospect of paying for care can feel overwhelming, but it doesn’t need to be.

 - If you divest yourself of an asset in such a manner, remember that should there be a breakdown in familial relations, your “unofficial” access to that asset may be jeopardised.
 For instance a divorce between a child and their spouse might result in the transferred asset being classed as matrimonial property and the value being split between the divorcing couple accordingly.

 Though you are not obliged to get professional advice when choosing how to finance your long-term care, you need to lay out your entire financial situation on the table and analyse how it will shape up over the next 30 years.
-This includes every need, wish and want you have – even the bucket list!
+This includes every need, wish and want you have.

 A specialist care fees adviser has in depth understanding of the care sector and its associated costs, helping you to compare all your options before deciding which one is right for you.
 They will also explain all the costs and risks involved with each product.